-In 2012 and 2011, the Parent Company declared cash dividends of \$107,000 and \$103,358, respectively, to Globe, its parent.
+In 2013 and 2012, the Parent Company declared and paid cash dividends of \$96,333 and \$107,000, respectively, to Globe, its former parent.
+The Parent Company declared and paid cash dividends of \$25,817 to Torchmark during 2013.
 The maximum amount of dividends that can be paid by insurance companies to shareholders under Indiana State Insurance Law without prior approval of the Indiana Department of Insurance is subject to restrictions relating to statutory surplus and statutory gains from operations before federal income taxes and net realized capital (losses) gains.
-The maximum dividend that can be made without prior approval in 2013 is approximately \$122,435.
+The maximum dividend that can be made without prior approval in 2014 is approximately \$132,938.